andycandy-de/SimpleAndroidBridge/README.md

 #### Full sync

-The call type `CallType.FULL_SYNC` calls the native code in a blocking way.
-The javascript execution waits until the native android function returns.
-The drawback is the the web view doesn't interact until the native execution terminates. *(Not recommended for long running tasks)*
+The `CallType.FULL_SYNC` call type invokes native code in a blocking manner, causing JavaScript execution to pause until the native Android function returns.
+As a result, the web view remains unresponsive until the native execution is complete. *(Not recommended for long-running tasks)*

 ```kotlin
 // Kotlin